Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 - This crash course is designed for you to learn how to break down a CS problem, and approach it!

-- For some of you, these lessons might seem unnecessary.
+- For some of you, these may be too easy, and for others, it will be a lot.
-- For others, this might be too much.
-- Work with each other, and I hope everyone comes out of this with something.
+- Work with each other, and you'll all come out with something.
 - Homework: I'm not grading anything, but it should help drill things home!

+Note: This is a college class, and it's not graded.
+I'm not here to make you learn anything, but I'm more than willing to help if you need it.
 [comment]: # (|||)
 ### What is a programming language?